camilojimenezj/exercisetracker-project/README.md

 # Exercise Tracker

-This is a Exercise Tracker project in which you can create a user and add exercises that will be saved in a database
+This is an Exercise Tracker project in which you can create a user and add exercises that will be saved in a database

 ```
 https://exercisetracker-camilo.herokuapp.com/